How to Start Watercolor Painting as a Beginner

 A Comfortable Way to Begin

 There’s no deadline on creativity.
-You don’t need to “catch up,” and you don’t need to turn watercolor into a productivity goal.
+You don’t need to rush, and you don’t need to turn watercolor into a productivity goal.

 If you make one mark today, that counts.